Space Ranger: Fictional character biography

-Set in the 22nd century, Space Ranger is really Rick Starr, a seemingly shiftless executive at his gruff, cigar-chomping father Thaddeus Starr's Allied Solar Enterprises.
-He took on the role of the superheroic interplanetary troubleshooter to battle space pirates, alien invaders, evil scientists and other futuristic threats both cosmic and criminal, hiding his true identity beneath a transparent blue helmet and operating out of a hidden asteroid base via his sleek super-swift scarlet spaceship the Solar King.
+Set in the 22nd century, Space Ranger is really Rick Starr, a seemingly shiftless executive at his gruff, cigar-chomping father Thaddeus's Allied Solar Enterprises.
+He took on the role of the superheroic interplanetary troubleshooter to battle space pirates, alien invaders, evil scientists and other futuristic threats both cosmic and criminal, hiding his true identity beneath a transparent blue helmet and operating out of a hidden asteroid base via his spaceship, the Solar King.

-Possessing no powers other than his highly developed brain and brawn, the crew cut, yellow and red spacesuit-clad "Guardian of the Solar System" (later "Guardian of the Universe") armed himself with a vast variety of super-scientific gadgets like the all-purpose multi-ray pistol he wore on his weapon belt.
+Possessing no powers other than his highly developed brain and brawn, the crew cut, yellow and red spacesuit-clad "Guardian of the Solar System" (later "Guardian of the Universe") armed himself with various super-scientific gadgets, namely a multi- purpose pistol.

-Space Ranger is assisted by the only two people who knew his secret, his loyal and highly efficient beautiful blonde secretary/girlfriend Myra Mason and his plucky and clever cute little pink alien sidekick Cryll, a big-eyed, trunk-snouted shapeshifter with the ability to transform into sundry super-powered extraterrestrial lifeforms who he had found frozen in suspended animation beyond the orbit of Pluto.
+Space Ranger is assisted by the only two people who knew his secret, his loyal and highly efficient beautiful blonde secretary/girlfriend Myra Mason and Cryll, a pink shapeshifting alien who he discovered in suspended animation beyond the orbit of Pluto.

-Space Ranger and Cryll have visited the 20th century on occasion, working with contemporary heroes such as Green Lantern Hal Jordan and the Justice League of America, and in their own time have had adventures with a red-headed 22nd century descendant of Adam Strange.
+Space Ranger and Cryll have visited the 20th century on occasion, working with contemporary heroes such as Green Lantern Hal Jordan and the Justice League, and in their own time have had adventures with a red-headed 22nd century descendant of Adam Strange.

 Starman

-Space Ranger makes an appearance in Starman #55 (July 1999), in which Space Ranger and Ultra the Multi-Alien are riding in Space Cabbie's cab to find Starman IV's cosmic staff for the Space Museum.
+Space Ranger makes an appearance in Starman #55 (July 1999), in which Space Ranger, Ultra the Multi-Alien, and Space Cabbie attempt to find Starman's cosmic staff for the Space Museum.
 Each regales the other with different interpretations of Jack and Mikaal rescuing Starfire from a space pirate.
 Space Ranger also appeared in the background on Hardcore Station in Mystery in Space (vol. 2) #6 (April 2007).

 Trinity

-Space Ranger has made regular appearances in Trinity, the weekly series published by DC from 2008–2009.
+Space Ranger made regular appearances in Trinity, a weekly series published from 2008 to 2009.
 In an alternate reality created by the absence of Superman, Batman, and Wonder Woman, Space Ranger is a member of the League, a group of vigilantes hunted by Earth's registered superhumans.
-When the League goes public during a crisis, the Space Ranger reveals himself to be J'onn J'onzz, the Martian Manhunter, in disguise.
+When the League goes public during a crisis, Space Ranger reveals himself to be a disguised Martian Manhunter.